Fort Lauderdale Traffic Infraction on Private Property Attorneys

 It is important to note that jurisdiction only applies to traffic stops and violations.
 Law enforcement does not need a written agreement to investigate a criminal offense on private property.
 This means that if someone is driving while under the influence, which is a very serious crime in Florida, they can still face charges even if they are on private property.

-Our Stop for Traffic Infraction on Private Property Attorney in Fort Lauderdale Can Advise on Your Case
+Our Fort Lauderdale Traffic Infraction on Private Property Attorneys Can Advise on Your Case

 Law enforcement is often overzealous when issuing citations for traffic violations, and that sometimes means they step outside of their jurisdiction to do it.
 If you have received a ticket when you were not on public premises, our Fort Lauderdale stop for traffic infraction on private property attorney at Meldon Law can advise on whether the officer had the right to do so.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to obtain the legal advice you need.